skiphansen/panog2_opl3/README.md

 important for designs based on the Spartan 3 or Spartan 6 FPGAs such as the Panologic devices.

-Magnus's was interested in running Doom on an Spartan 6 LX9 and he found that the full OPL3 didn't fit so he also also created a OPL2 subset which all that is used by Doom anyway.

-I made further modifications to the core OPL code to correct errors encountered when using the Spartan 3 version of ISE.
-I also and created an interface to the Pano's Wolfson codec.
+I created an interface to the Pano's Wolfson codec.

 I had initially given up on the Pano G1 after the first cut didn't fit because it ran out of multiplers.
 When I mentioned this to Tom Verbeure he